 We do not really encourage bringing drones on this trip for several reasons:

-- There are limited times where there would be possibilities for flying the drone.
+• There are limited times where there would be possibilities for flying them.

-- There is often livestock animals in some areas that may get affected and we need to keep a good relationship with the farmers.
+• There are often livestock that may get affected and we like to keep a good relationship with the local farmers.

-Having said this we do not prohibit drone use as it is out of our legislation - as long as it does not interfere with the issues mentioned above and you can fit the drone in the kayak it will be OK to bring it along.
-Just please do discuss the use with other group members sometime after meeting up with them first morning to settle this.
+Having said this, we do not prohibit drone use - as long as it does not interfere with the issues mentioned above and you can fit the drone in the kayak it will be OK to bring it along, but please do discuss it's use with the other group members before deploying it.

-The best way to meet us is to take the train from Oslo centre to Voss (not Bergen), and then head to Voss Hostel.
-See the FAQ how to get to Voss hostel from the airport and just follow the directions from Voss station to the hostel.
+The best way is to take the train from Oslo centre to Voss (not Bergen), and then head to Voss Hostel.
+See the FAQ on how to get to Voss hostel from the airport and just follow the directions from Voss station to the hostel.
 The train journey takes about 6.5 hours and goes through some amazing scenery.

 Here’s why we’re rated the UK’s ‘Best for Experiences’